neonsquare/bucklescript-benchmark/README.md

 instances from JavaScript you need to write accessor functions in BuckleScript.

-If you want to use idiomatic JS objects in BuckleScript (e.g. for interoperability with JS libs) - you can use the FFI (Foreign Function Interface) of BuckleScript.
+If you want to use idiomatic JS objects in [Bucklescript](https://github.com/bloomberg/bucklescript) (e.g. for interoperability with JS libs) - you can use the FFI (Foreign Function Interface) of BuckleScript.
 This FFI is what makes a big difference to languages like TypeScript: When writing pure BuckleScript